intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> "No amount of security operations can make up for a lack of
+> operational security" (What is difference between SecOps and OpSec?)

 > "It is safe to rely on someone's else opinion while you build your own, but you must have your own" (Unknown, via Bruno)